OMG0718/K1c-recover-firmware/README.md

 [UPDATED]
 u need the ingenic version 1.3.3.46 or update it with usb img.
+Else it will not homing properly.

 can found in this reddit :
 https://www.reddit.com/r/crealityk1/comments/1wn3bfc/comment/pbfbrma/?context=1&screen_view_count=2&ext-referrer=SEO